daniel-norris/100-days-of-code/log.md

 **Tweet(s):**

-### Day 25: June 28, 2020
+### Day 24: June 28, 2020
 #### App Development

 ![screenshot of app](img/foodraft.PNG)

 **Today's Progress**: Deployed!

-**Thoughts:** Some final bits and pieces.
+**Thoughts:** Fixed some final bits and pieces.
 Using Lighthouse to check its passing accessibility and fixed some issues affecting performance.
 The site is now responsive too.

 **Link(s) to work:**
 1. [Football App - GitHub](https://github.com/daniel-norris/football_app);